 The majority of commercial buildings have little or no readily available feedback on energy performance.
 Utility bills provide some insight, but their potential to target particular areas for energy savings is limited.
 Developed by New Buildings Institute and tested on thousands of buildings, the FirstView tool automatically creates a simplified building energy model that can quickly diagnose opportunities for improvement and automatically compare a building’s performance against peers.
 Using only monthly utility bills and a few building characteristics, NBI’s FirstView software and services can help move beyond a static benchmarking score allowing you to invest audit resources where they will be most effective.
 FirstView analysis can be conducted on nearly any building, but is most useful for commercial and multifamily buildings without major process loads.
 Learn more about FirstView with the following resources:

 - FirstView Software and Services Overview

 - Sample FirstView Report – Single Building

 NBI provides custom analysis services and portfolio evaluations, contact us for more information.

-NBI and partners have developed a framework that portfolio holders, especially local governments, can use to take a strategic, long-term approach to improving building energy performance across their portfolio of buildings.
+NBI and partners have used FirstView as a component of a larger framework that portfolio holders, especially local governments, can use to take a strategic, long-term approach to improving building energy performance across their portfolio of buildings.
 Cities around the country have successfully used FirstView to inform their facilities strategic planning process.
 FirstView analysis can provide a low-cost, high-impact analysis of buildings across a portfolio.
 Learn more about Public Buildings Portfolio Management here.

 FirstView development was supported from the California Energy Commission’s Public Interest Energy Research (PIER) Program, Doris Duke Charitable Foundation and The Kresge Foundation.
 Initial support was also provided by the U.S. Environmental Protection Agency.